Lightning in religion

-The presence of lightning in religion is an historically existing and currently existing cultural aspect where-by the phenomenon of lightning has and is viewed as part of a deity, or a deity in and of itself.
+The presence of lightning in religion is an historically existing and currently existing cultural aspect where-by the phenomenon of lightning has been or is viewed as part of a deity or a deity in and of itself, or as a component of a religious practice.

 Deities

 One of the most classic portrayals of this is of the Greek god Zeus.
 An ancient story recounts when Zeus was at war against Cronus and the Titans, he released his brothers, Hades and Poseidon, along with the Cyclopes.
 In turn, the Cyclopes gave Zeus the thunderbolt as a weapon.
 The thunderbolt became a popular symbol of Zeus and continues to be today.